-Entity Description and Skills ServNY Administered by the NYSDOH Office of Health Emergency Preparedness, ServNY is an online registration system for licensed healthcare professionals to volunteer when local and regional resources are exhausted.
+Entity Description and Skills Administered by the NYSDOH Office of Health Emergency Preparedness, ServNY is an online registration system for licensed healthcare professionals to volunteer when local and regional resources are exhausted.
 Volunteers are notified of staffing requests via phone or email.
-ServNY may also be activated by: County Office of Emergency Management submits a request to the New York State Office of Emergency Management, which sends the request to Emergency Support Function-8 State Health Desk, and then to the NYSDOH Emergency Preparedness; or Direct order of the NYSDOH Commissioner or designee.
-Community Emergency Response Team (CERT) Community volunteers that are trained in disaster preparedness and basic disaster response skills.
-These skills include: • Fire Suppression • Simple Triage and Rapid Treatment - Airway obstruction - Bleeding - Shock - Basic first aid - Establishing a medical treatment area • Light Search and Rescue • Team Organization Medical Reserve Corps (MRC) MRC volunteers are imbedded in ServNY.
+ServNY may also be activated by: ServNY County Office of Emergency Management submits a request to the New York State Office of Emergency Management, which sends the request to Emergency Support Function-8 State Health Desk, and then to the NYSDOH Emergency Preparedness; or Direct order of the NYSDOH Commissioner or designee.

+Community volunteers that are trained in disaster preparedness and disaster response skills.
+These skills include: • Fire Suppression • Simple Triage and Rapid Treatment - Airway obstruction - Bleeding - Shock - Basic first aid - Establishing a medical treatment area • Light Search and Rescue • Team Organization --

+Entity Description and Skills

+MRC volunteers are imbedded in ServNY.
 Volunteers include practicing and retired medical and public health professionals.
-MRC volunteers can support response capabilities such as: Disaster medical support Health screenings Vaccination clinics Medical facility surge capacity Planning, logistical, and administrative support
+MRC volunteers can support response capabilities such as:

+Medical Reserve Disaster medical support

+Corps (MRC) Health screenings

+Vaccination clinics

+Medical facility surge capacity

+Planning, logistical, and administrative support